 Industry pressure stalls EU anti-deforestation law rollout; NGOs call delay ‘an act of nature vandalism’

-After sustained pressure from commodity producers and resistance from its own members, the EU Commission decided to postpone a law banning the import of commodities linked to forest loss for 12 months.
-Palm oil lobby groups welcomed the news.
+After sustained pressure from commodity producers and resistance from its own members, the European Commission has moved to postpone a law banning the import of commodities linked to forest loss.
+Malaysian and Indonesian palm oil lobby groups welcomed the news.

 Deforestation in Indonesia for pulpwood plantations